cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 Can you find any values for a, b, and c, such that the function will fail after you removed the if-statement at lines 42-44?
 If you cannot find such a, b, and c, that means you probably do not need that if-statement.

-I will not go into details why in some programming languages (but not JavaScript) we need also to check if a, b, c are positives.
+I will not go into details why in some programming languages (but not JavaScript) we need also to ensure a, b, c are positives.

-The main point I would like to make is, you should fully understand what you wrote in your code.
+The main point I would like to make is, you should fully understand and be able to explain your code.
 An interviewer may ask you questions like what I am asking here, and it would reflect poorly on you if you cannot explain your code.

 #### Sprint-3/implement/rotate-char.js